usnistgov/nist-mud/test/unittest/README.md

       sudo service networking restart
       sudo killall dnsmasq

-Add the following line to /etc/resolv.conf on the emulation VM.

-      nameserver 10.0.0.5

 ### Configure the SDN Controller (OpenDaylight)  Host ###

-Add the following to /etc/hosts on your *controller* host so that the java library can look up our fake hosts.
+Add the following to /etc/hosts on your *controller* host so that the java library can look up our fake host.

-      203.0.113.13   www.nist.local
-      203.0.113.14   www.antd.local
-      203.0.113.15   printer.nist.local
       127.0.0.1      dhcptest.nist.local

 (We will run the "manufacturer server" on 127.0.0.1 on the controller host.)